alaa804/React-loruki-pages/README.md

-# Getting Started with Create React App
+# loruki pages with a beautful and simple animation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).